dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/infobright/Getting-started-analysing-your-data-in-Infobright.md

 <a name="analysis-tool" />
 ## 3. Querying the data in Infobright using an analysis tool e.g. Tableau, R, Weka

 Because any tool that can read data from MySQL can also read data from Infobright, it is possible to access and process the data stored in Infobright using some very powerful analysis tools e.g. [ChartIO] [chartio], [Tableau] [tableau], [R] [r] and [Weka] [weka].

-[ChartIO] [chartio] is a great tool for generating dashboards and quickly visualising Snowplow data.
+[ChartIO] [chartio] is a great tool for generating dashboards and quickly visualising DreamFactory data.
 We provide a dedicated guide to getting up and running with ChartIO [here] [chartio].

-Whilst it is possible to connect a BI / OLAP tool like Tableau or Microstrategy to run directly on top of your Snowplow data, you are better off generating a copy of that data optimized for OLAP analysis.
+Whilst it is possible to connect a BI / OLAP tool like Tableau or Microstrategy to run directly on top of your DreamFactory data, you are better off generating a copy of that data optimized for OLAP analysis.
 (I.e. formatted with distinct dimensions and metrics.)
 We provide a detailed guide on doing so [here] [olap].

 We will be adding guides to analysing your data using R and Weka to the [Analytsts Cookbook] [analysts-cookbook] in the near future.